Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

         └── file1.txt
 ```

+### File Views

+A file view allows you to see groups of files, tables, projects, or submissions and any associated annotations about those items.
+Annotations are an essential component to building a view.
+Annotations are labels that you apply to your data, stored as key-value pairs in Synapse.
+You can use annotations to select specific subsets of your data across many projects or folders and group things together in one view.

+You can use a view to:

+- Search and query many files, tables, projects, and submissions at once
+- View and edit file or table annotations in bulk
+- Group or link files, tables, projects, or submissions together by their annotations

+#### Creating the file view

-### To Create a Project Fileview with scope set to the project:
+* Create a Fileview with the project set to the scope of the fileview
 * Give every Team Download level access to this fileview.
 * Note: creating this file view will not be possible if files/folders don’t yet exist in the center-specific projects; Synapse will not allow you to create a file view with an empty scope.
 * Make sure to add both file and folder entities to the scope of the Fileview.
-* Make sure you add synapse annotations per file and folder to allow for your files to be more easily discoverable via a file view.
+* Make sure you leverage synapse annotations per file and folder to allow for your files to be more easily discoverable via a file view.

+For more information, visit [File Views](https://help.synapse.org/docs/Views.2011070739.html).

-### Uploading annotations
+#### Uploading annotations with manifests

 Manifests are crucial for the organization of your data in Synapse.
 In the **hierarchical case**, you would fill in one manifest and include all files in experiment/batches; in the **flattened case**, you would fill in one manifest for each top level folder.
 The manifest would contain Synapse annotations which can be used to query the data when a File View is created.
 Please read [manifest_tsv](manifest_tsv.md) for more information.

 ### An example: ELITE portal